roydegeest/rakwireless-docs/docs/en-us/deployment-guide/amazon-web-service/README.md

 # Amazon Web Service

-This section walks through the details on the steps on how to configure the free cloud services of **[Amazon](http://aws.amazon.com/)**.
+This document walks through the details on the steps on how to configure the free cloud services of [Amazon](http://aws.amazon.com/) to work with your **RAK7249 Macro Outdoor Gateway**.
 Follow each and every step discussed in this document to have a fully functional system.
 If you encounter errors, kindly contact us through the email provided in the Product Overview.

-## Amazon Web Service Configurations

 ### Creating an Account

-1. For you to enjoy the free cloud services of Amazon, kindly make an account through their [Amazon Web Service](http://aws.amazon.com/) page.
+To enjoy the free cloud services of Amazon, make an account through their [Amazon Web Service](http://aws.amazon.com/) page.

     * Considerations:
         * Limited to 750 hours per month for a period of 12 months